Termindev/Way-to-Russia/olymp-notes.md

 Something I also have to include is what's the difference between a winner and a prize winner, in-short a winner is first place, and a prize winner is any other placement (2nd or 3rd etc).

-Some competetion only have one winner and prize winners are only two (2nd and 3rd place) such as [ИТМО](https://ec.itmo.ru), others allow multiple winners and prize winners such as [HSE MOM](https://olymp.hse.ru/inter/), to know whether a competetion allows multiple winners/prize winners, check the results (if they're published publicly).
+Some competition only have one winner and prize winners are only two (2nd and 3rd place) such as [ИТМО](https://ec.itmo.ru), others allow multiple winners and prize winners such as [HSE MOM](https://olymp.hse.ru/inter/), to know whether a competetion allows multiple winners/prize winners, check the results (if they're published publicly).

 ## Not included
 Here's a list of Olympiads I didn't include, for the reasons listed: